AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 Host: www.google.com
 ```

-Netcat is also called as nc, it comes by default in some Linux distributions and Windows versions, most recently Windows ***do not*** have Netcat, but for educacional purpose you can install [easily](https://sourceforge.net/projects/nc110/).
+Netcat is also called as nc, it comes by default in some Linux distributions and Windows versions, most recently Windows ***do not*** have Netcat, but for educational purpose you can install [easily](https://sourceforge.net/projects/nc110/).

 The command above, opens a connection into google.com at port 80 but with any data, we need pass to netcat any data we may want to, in this case I wrote a simple GET request to google itself, if you run that you will get a raw html response from google, the same way you would receive if you run curl or something like that.